 The good thing is that none of the above causes are major concerns.
 You can easily repair the corrupted user profile using one of the troubleshooting solutions below.

-1. Restart or Shut Down Windows 11/10 from Its Lockscreen
+1. Restart or Shut Down Windows From Its Lock Screen

-If the user profile error is due to improper shutdowns and restarts during a guest logon, you may want to delete the unnecessary local account temporarily using the Run command
+If the user profile error is due to improper shutdowns and restarts during a guest logon, you may want to delete the unnecessary local account temporarily.

 - Click the “Remove” option next to your guest/local account.
 Even if you’re currently logged in on your computer with the local account, the local profile here will be removed.